 Integrated hydrogen power packs for portable and other autonomous applications

-HYPER has been conceived to address these challenges through the development of a scalable and flexible portable power platform technology representing significant advances in terms of fuel cell development, hydrogen storage and associated supply.
+The proposed HYPER System is a scaleable and flexible portable power platform technology representing significant advances in terms of fuel cell development, hydrogen storage and associated supply.
 R&D will generate both new scientific knowledge and new technologies for exploitation.
 Specifically the project will:

-- Focus on developing a system based on application specific operational and performance targets, informed by early and ongoing end user intelligence;
+• Focus on developing a system based on application specific operational and performance targets, informed by early and ongoing end user intelligence;

 • Embed cost improvement and design for manufacture within the development pathway to optimise material and assembly costs and meet key cost targets;

 The HYPER System can be readily customised to meet a range of application specific requirements including: power output, energy (or runtime), fuelling options, and cost (capex and opex).
-The system is based on a modular LT PEM fuel cells with a common interface to use with alternative hydrogen supply modules.
-Two generic types of (interchangeable) hydrogen storage modules will be developed: a bespoke gaseous hydrogen storage module; and a novel solid-state hydrogen storage module that is based on nano-structured hydrogen storage materials.
+The system is based on a modular LT PEM fuel cell system with a common interface to use with alternative hydrogen supply modules.
+Two generic types of (interchangeable) hydrogen storage module will be developed: a bespoke gaseous hydrogen storage module; and a solid-state hydrogen storage module based on nanostructured hydrogen storage materials.

-Two proof of concept HYPER Systems will be developed and demonstrated: 100 We portable power pack/field battery charger, and a 500 We (continuous) range extender for a UAV, in order to validate the scalability and robustness of the system whilst addressing early market opportunities that are aligned with the direct commercial interests of the Consortium Partners.
+Two proof of concept HYPER Systems will be developed and demonstrated; 100 We portable power pack/field battery charger, and a 500 We (continuous) range extender for a UAV.
+This will validate the scalability and robustness of the system whilst addressing early market opportunities that are aligned with the direct commercial interests of the Consortium Partners.

 Orion Innovations, UK